MAGNETOSTRICTIVE ACTUATOR TECHNOLOGY

 - The alloy itself is inert to non-ionic hydrocarbons such as liquid hydrocarbon fuels.
 There is no need to isolate the actuator from the fuel, eliminating that cost and complexity.

 - The coil of wire that supplies the magnetic field does not contact the rod.
-Therefore, it does not bend and cannot fatigue.
+Therefore, it cannot be fatigued by actuation.

 - Hardened caps bonded to rod ends have proven to ruggedize it against abuse.